-A cat hole like this one, which can be stained or painted, can to allow a cat to access a litter box behind a closed door.
+A cat hole like this one, which can be stained or painted, can allow a cat to access a litter box behind a closed door.

 The owners of the RV pictured below chose not to have a built-in vacuum system in order to free up the ideal space for their cat's litter box.